bitovi/hatchify/doc/next-steps/using-postgres-db.md

 # Using Postgres

-This guide is a continuation of Hatchify's getting started guide and will teach you how to set Postgres as your database.
+This guide is a continuation of Hatchify's [getting started guide](../../README.md#project-setup) and will teach you how to set Postgres as your database.
 You can configure your Hatchify backend to use any of the databases supported by [Sequelize](https://sequelize.org/api/v6/class/src/sequelize.js~sequelize#instance-constructor-constructor), but this tutorial will focus on Postgres.

  ## ✏️ Perform the following steps:

 ### Install Postgres:

-You will usually need to install Postgres before you use it in your project, but that process may be hard: there are many different ways to install Postgres (brew, choco, downloading the installer for their website), in order to simplify this tutorial, we will be using Docker to get Postgres.
+You will usually need to install Postgres before you use it in your project, but that process may be hard: there are many different ways to install Postgres (brew, choco, downloading the installer for their website).
+In order to simplify this tutorial, we will be using Docker to get Postgres.

-1. If you don't have Docker installed on your computer yet, you can download it from [Dockers official website](https://www.docker.com/products/docker-desktop/).
+1. If you don't have Docker installed on your computer yet, you can download it from [Docker's official website](https://www.docker.com/products/docker-desktop/).

-2. After installing Docker, you can get Postgres official image from [docker hub](https://hub.docker.com/_/postgres).
+2. After installing Docker, you can get the Postgres official image from [docker hub](https://hub.docker.com/_/postgres).
 To get a Postgres instance running, in your terminal, run the command:

     ``` bash
     docker run --name postgres-container -p 5432:5432 -e POSTGRES_PASSWORD=example_password -e POSTGRES_USER=example_user -d postgres